CrusaderSVK287/Spider-Solitaire/README.md

 If you do not have it installed, install .Net 6.0 desktop runtime from here https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime.
-Select Windws and under "Run desktop apps" click download x64 (or 86x if the 64 doesn't work) and then install Afterwards go onto releases https://github.com/CrusaderSVK287/Spider-Solitaire/releases open latest and scroll down and donwload the "Spider solitaire v x.x.x" zip file.
+Select Windws and under "Run desktop apps" click download x64 (or 86x if the 64 doesn't work) and then install Afterwards go onto releases https://github.com/CrusaderSVK287/Spider-Solitaire/releases open latest and scroll down and donwload the "Spider solitaire v x.x.x"
+(Recommended is with the updater) zip file.
 After that extract it and your are done.
 To open the app, open the folder and then open the Spider Solitaire.exe